 Make a hand print lacing craft with a doily.

-Glue paper shapes in fun patterns.
+Glue paper shapes in flower designs.

 Arrange felt cut-outs on a flannel board to make a cute caterpillar.